resource-sentry/reader-json/README.md

 ## Configuration

-- `entry`, path to a single of a directory of JSON files
+- `entry`, path to a single _or_ a directory of JSON files
 - `deep`, limit for nesting.
 Where `0` disables walk through nested objects.
+By default there is no limitation if this _optional_ parameter is not provided.

 ## Example